kolkhis/tech-notes/linux/nfs.md

 The share will now be accessible over the network.

+> NOTE: The default port for NFS is `2049`.
+If you're running a firewall, either
+> open the port or allow the service.

 ### Mounting an NFS Share

 From a client machine, you also need the NFS package in order to mount an NFS share.